Perhaps the most interesting episode so far.

-That's really interesting.
-I'm just gonna do some rapid fire questions for you now in the final few minutes.
+I'm just gonna do some rapid fire questions in the final few minutes.
 First, how can somebody be long AI but hedge for the possibility that Taiwan will be invaded?
-So you know you want to I don't know if I should put money into TSMC but I know that GPUs are going to be the next big thing or are we going to be very important in the future.
+So, I don't know if I should put money into TSMC but I know that GPUs are going to be the next big thing or are going to be very important in the future.
 How do you make that position concrete?

 Byrne Hobart 1:26:38

 Oh man, that's really hard.
 I guess the next best thing would be looking at the Korean fabs because they're close but they don't produce the same chips.
 I guess the bet would be that Korea is the country most likely to catch up to Taiwan today if Taiwan is no longer an option.
 But if you're trying to make the AI bet conditional on Taiwan bet, I think a lot of what you want to do is actually think about how you underwrite the Taiwan invasion bet because that's probably the thing with the bigger long term impact.
 Maybe not.
 It gets tricky.